Blockchains-Princeton/COS-ECE470-fa2024/README.md

 [Main website of the course](https://web3.princeton.edu/principles-of-blockchains/).

 ## Discussion
-We use Ed for discussion.
+We use Ed for discussion: [Link to Ed](https://edstem.org/us/courses/65555/)

 ## Project Suggestion
 You need to run the project on your machines. **We strongly recommend Linux or Mac OS.**